Stow Bedon

-Stow Bedon /ˌstoʊ ˈbɛdən/ is a village and former civil parish in the English county of Norfolk.
+Stow Bedon /ˌstoʊ ˈbɛdən/ is a village and former civil parish in the Breckland district, in the English county of Norfolk.
 It is 4 mi south-east of Watton, 9 mi north-east of Thetford and 19 mi south-west of Norwich.
 The parish was combined with Breckles to form the parish of Stow Bedon and Breckles and includes the hamlet of Lower Stow Bedon.
 In 2011 the merged parish had a population of 290.

-The A1075 road passes through the parish which is in the Breckland district of Norfolk.
+The A1075 road passes through the parish.
 The parish is 13.68 km2 and extends as far as the edge of the Stanford Training Area in the west.

 The Domesday Book of 1086 mentions both Stow Bedon together with neighbouring Caston and Breckles.
 The village was held by John di Bidun in the 13th century.
 An inclosure act of 1813 mentions Stow Bedon as a "Free Village" and mentions how the village "maintained an independent spirit".
 Kelly's Directory for 1883 records that Stow Bedon had a population of 324 with a total of 35 dwellings.

 The village church dates from the 14th century and is dedicated to St Botolph; it is a Grade II* listed building.
 The south and west of the area is a separate ecclesiastical parish, and its church, St Margaret's at Breckles, is Grade I listed.

 A station at Stow Bedon, on the Thetford & Watton Railway, opened in October 1869 and closed with the line in June 1964.
 The Great Eastern Pingo Trail, a 13 km circular walk, starts and finishes in the parish.
 The village fete is held annually in June, and St Botolph's church holds a flower festival.